Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/Concept of Growth.md

 plotpoint: needs to be kept in control since evergrowing city is obviously not good for the city -> mission for the party.

+The concept is a gigantic tree and the key is a seed fractal!
+Twan already has this but the seed hasn't grown yet because twan hasnt grown as a person.
+Everyone received some.recognising feature and twan's will turn into a fractal